-St. Mark James Training in Vancouver is located in the busy, commercial district of the Lower Mainland with four different training centers.
+St. Mark James Training with First Aid Training Vancouver is located in the busy, commercial district of the Lower Mainland with four different training centers.
 We offers trainees quality training for very affordable rates.
 Courses offered include cardiopulmonary resuscitation, first aid, food safe/safety, and safety and awareness programs at a fraction of the cost of other competitors.
 Because all classes are taught by certified trainers, students are assured of the quality of the programs they are enrolling in.
 If you visit the training provider website, you will find a complete list of offered programs, schedules, and rates, as well as an online enrolment form you can use to sign up.

 CPR, food safety, and safety and awareness